To maintain a clutter-free neat and tidy home, you’ll need my daily house cleaning routine tips.

 Mindfulness will make you question yourself before you buy anything.
 Do you really need it?
 Will it bring you happiness or are you just using the item to fill up a void in your life?

-These questions will not only help you curb your spending, but will also help you detect any underlying emotions you may have – and you can address them.
+These questions will not only help you curb your spending but will also help you detect any underlying emotions you may have so you can address them.

-The less unwanted items you purchase, the less clutter you’ll bring home.
+The fewer unwanted items you purchase, the less clutter you’ll bring home.

 “The first step in crafting the life you want is to get rid of everything you don’t.”Joshua Becker